 There is no limited enrollment period for Medicaid or CHIP.
 If you qualify, you can enroll in these programs any time of year.
 You’ll find out if you qualify when you fill out your Marketplace application.
 In addition, short-term health insurance plans could be your best option.
 These plans are cost efficient and provide great coverage.

 Your options depend on your household income

-When you apply for Marketplace coverage you’ll estimate your income for the current calendar year.
+When you apply for Marketplace coverage you’ll be able to estimate your income for the current calendar year.